 Select “Developer options”.

 Turn on “ADB debugging” and “Apps from Unknown Sources”.

-With ADB debugging turned on you are able to connect to your Fire TV device from your computer with specific software like adbLink (external link).
+With ADB debugging turned on you are able to connect to your Fire TV device from your computer with tools and utilities like adbLink (external link).

 Amazon Appstore Settings

 Fire TV devices come with the Amazon Appstore from which you can install different applications.
 It’s a good idea to check the Amazon Appstore Settings.